2giosangmitom/nightfall.nvim/.github/README.md

 ## 🛠️ Integrations

-Nightfall.nvim supports integration with other Neovim plugins.
-Example:
+Nightfall.nvim seamlessly integrates with other Neovim plugins.
+Here's how you can configure it:

 ```lua
 require("nightfall").setup({